 Adharanand Finn, author of the exceptional running books Running with the Kenyans and The Way of the Runner, is back with a new must-read!
 The Rise of the Ultra Runners: A Journey to the Edge of Human Endurance, focuses on the growing popularity of ultra-running and documents Adharanand’s own journey into the sport.

-We were lucky enough to be able to catch Adharanand and ask him some questions about his new book and his own experience with ultra-running.
+We were lucky enough to be able to catch Adharanand and ask him some questions about his new book (see our review here) and his own experience with ultra-running.

 Main image © CANOFOTOSPORTS / Lavaredo Ultra Trail 2018